CMJD-IJSE/Bloomigdale/README.md

 ## About App

-This is a simple angular application to practice it.
+This is a simple angular application to practice angular.
 The backend of this application you can find from this.
 [backend](https://github.com/CMJD-IJSE/Bloomigdale-backend.git)
 The description page is implemented only to first item/element (SANDRO) of **RECOMMENDED FOR YOU** carousel.